Skip to content

 IssueSymptomFix

-CNI pods not runningAll pods stuck ContainerCreatingDeploy/fix CNI plugin
+CNI pods not runningAll pods stuck ContainerCreatingDeploy or repair the CNI plugin

 flowchart TD